stephenmcd/mezzanine/README.rst

 ============

-Mezzanine has no explicit dependencies apart from a standard Django environment using.
+Mezzanine has no explicit dependencies apart from a standard Django environment using:

   * `Python`_ 2.5 ...
 2.7
   * `Django`_ 1.1 ...
 1.3

-Mezzanine is designed however to be used most effectively in conjunction with the following libraries.
+Mezzanine is designed however to be used most effectively in conjunction with the following libraries:

   * `setuptools`_
   * `Python Imaging Library`_ (PIL)